Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Experiments

 \paragraph{Group ICA and Dimensionality Reduction}

-The workflow for Group ICA and functional connectivity analysis (see Figure~\ref{fig:ica-workflow}) follows methodologies established for the UKB dataset~\cite{ALFAROALMAGRO2018400, Miller2016}.
+The workflow for Group ICA and functional connectivity analysis (see Figure~\ref{fig:ica-workflow}) follows methodologies established for the UKB dataset~\cite{ALFAROALMAGRO2018400}~\cite{Miller2016}.
 For the selected 100 subjects, we used MIGP (MELODIC's Incremental Group-PCA) to extract the top 1200 weighted spatial eigenvectors, approximating traditional PCA while remaining computationally efficient for large datasets~\cite{Smith2014}.
-Spatial Independent Component Analysis (spatial-ICA) was then applied using FSL MELODIC~\cite{Hyvarinen1999, Beckmann2004} to parcellate the data into spatially independent components (ICs).
-We evaluated dimensionalities of 25 and 100 ICs, consistent with prior work on the UKB dataset~\cite{ALFAROALMAGRO2018400, Miller2016, SMITH2013144, doi:10.1073/pnas.0905267106}.
+Spatial Independent Component Analysis (spatial-ICA) was then applied using FSL MELODIC~\cite{Hyvarinen1999}~\cite{Beckmann2004} to parcellate the data into spatially independent components (ICs).
+We evaluated dimensionalities of 25 and 100 ICs, consistent with prior work on the UKB dataset~\cite{ALFAROALMAGRO2018400}~\cite{Miller2016}~\cite{SMITH2013144}~\cite{doi}.
 Higher dimensionalities result in smaller, more numerous regions within spatial maps.
-Since FIX denoising was performed during preprocessing, we did not identify artifactual components, assuming their removal.
+Since FIX denoising was performed during preprocessing, we did not identify artifactual components.
 Using the generated group ICA maps, we performed dual regression to obtain subject-specific spatial maps for each IC.
 Dual regression comprises two steps: (i) spatial regression, projecting group-level IC maps onto individual data, and (ii) temporal regression, deriving subject-specific timeseries for each IC.
-To further explore functional connectivity, we conducted seed-to-voxel (seed2voxel) analysis, correlating timeseries of specific brain regions with those of all other voxels.
+To further explore functional connectivity, we conducted seed-to-voxel analysis, correlating timeseries of brain regions with those of all other voxels.
 The resulting whole-brain functional connectivity maps served as input features for the SwiFT model to predict neurodevelopmental outcomes.